trindadedev13/tiny-x86-bios-emulator/README.md

   You can implement your own backend with [backend-template](https://github.com/trindadedev13/txbe/tree/main/backend_template.c)
   And add it in CMakeLists.txt

-# Building Ebios
+# Building txbe
-  To build Ebios you have some ways
+  To build txbe you have some ways
   But before compiling, we should take a look at dependencies

 ## Dependencies